 Sicilian sweets can be also tasted in Rome.
 Across the city there are numerous pasty shops that sells Sicilian desserts and other sweet treats.
 Find out here about the best pasticceria where to taste Sicilian sweets in Rome.

 One of the most popular desserts originated from Sicily are cannoli.
-These delicious dessert is made of crispy tube filled with ricotta cream with pieces of candied fruits or chocolate bits inside.
-The cream can be also flavoured so you can find cannolo with pistachio, almond, chocolate, lemon cream.
+These delicious dessert is made of crispy fried pastry shell filled with ricotta cream which can be plain or flavoured with chocolate bits or candied fruits inside.
+The cream can be also flavoured so you can find cannolo with pistachio, almond, chocolate or lemon cream.

 These creamy Sicilian dessert can be found in the cake shops throughout the Italy.
 No Sicilian bakery will serve you a cannolo already filled, instead, the ricotta is made daily and piped into the crispy tube when you order, along with your choice of candied fruit, chopped pistachios or chocolate bits.